-Product sales from our product Jelmyto are recognized as revenue under ASC 606 at the point in time that control of the product has been transferred to the customer, generally at the point the product has been delivered to the end consumer.
+Product sales from Jelmyto are recognized as revenue under ASC 606 at the point in time that control of the product has been transferred to the customer, generally at the point the product has been delivered to the treating physician.
 All product sales of Jelmyto are recognized through the Company's arrangement with a single customer, a third-party national specialty distributor.
 Net revenues recognized include management's estimate of returns, consideration paid to the customer, chargebacks relating to differences between the wholesale acquisition cost and the contracted price offered to the end consumer, chargebacks relating to 340b drug pricing programs, Medicaid drug rebate programs, and the Company's copay assistance program, which are estimated based on industry benchmarking studies as well as the Company's historical experience.

-The Company also derives revenues from its license and supply agreement (the "Allergan Agreement") with Allergan Pharmaceuticals International Limited ("Allergan"), a wholly owned subsidiary of Allergan plc.
-Under the Allergan Agreement, the Company granted Allergan an exclusive license to develop, commercialize, and otherwise exploit products that contain reverse thermal hydrogel ("RTGel") and agreed to supply Allergan with pre-clinical and clinical quantities of the RTGel product, also referred to as the RTGel vials.
-The Allergan Agreement contains up-front license fees, future supply fees, development, regulatory, and sales-based milestone payments, and sales-based royalty payments.
+The Company also derives revenues from its license and supply agreement (the "Allergan/AbbVie Agreement") with Allergan Pharmaceuticals International Limited ("Allergan"), a wholly owned subsidiary of Allergan plc which is now a part of AbbVie Inc. Under the Allergan/AbbVie Agreement, the Company granted Allergan an exclusive license to develop, commercialize, and otherwise exploit products that contain reverse thermal hydrogel ("RTGel") and agreed to supply Allergan with pre-clinical and clinical quantities of the RTGel product, also referred to as the RTGel vials.
+The Allergan/AbbVie Agreement contains up-front license fees, future supply fees, development, regulatory, and sales-based milestone payments, and sales-based royalty payments.